 Mike Dilkes is a leading ENT consultant and laser surgeon based in London.
-Mike has performed thousands of tonsillectomy procedures and is acknowledged as a leading authority on the use of laser treatment.
+Mike has performed thousands of laser tonsillectomy procedures and is acknowledged as a leading authority on the use of laser treatment.

 Tonsillectomy Guide Contents